Secure Sophos Firewall Logs for Support and Analysis

 tar -cvzf /var/Sophos-Firewall-Logs.tar.gz -C / log

-The command creates:
+The command creates the file:

 /var/Sophos-Firewall-Logs.tar.gz

-Important parts of the command:
+The key components of the command:

 - tar creates an archive.